manfredschulenburg/sciencedocu/README.md

 # SimpleMath
 SimpleMath is a JavaScript display engine for mathematics that works in all browsers and that can be fully used offline.
 It used the syntax of LaTeX.

+Check https://manfredschulenburg.github.io/simplemath/example.html to see what it looks like in action.

 ## Credits/Origin